 Gothenburg is always on the go.
 It’s a working city with a mixture of hard physical labour and international trade culture (both Volvo and SKF are based here), as well as a busy port.

 Gothenburg is also a lively and vibrant city of culture.
 Major exhibitions, large conventions, large sporting events and concerts are often held here, rather than in Stockholm.
-Many big music stars play in Gothenburg, including The Boss – Bruce Springsteen’s appearances here are legendary.
+Many big music stars play in Gothenburg – Bruce Springsteen’s appearances here are legendary.
 Moreover, Gothenburg has some world-class museums such as the Universeum, the Nordic region’s largest Science Centre.

 Easy to reach by plane and ferry